michal-h21/make4ht/README.md

 This is used in the case of `tex4ht` and `t4ht` commands, as they should be executed only once.

+You can set expected exit code from a command with `correct_exit`.
+Compilation is stopped when command returns different exit code.
+Situation is little bit difficult with LaTeX (all engines and formats in fact), because it doesn't differentiate between fatal and non fatal errors and returns same exit code in all cases.
+Log parsing is used because of that, error code `1` is returned in the case of fatal error, `0` is used otherwise.

 ### File matches

 Other type of actions which can be specified in build file are